Skip Navigation

 “If you love yourself, then you need to get yourself checked out,” said CJ Stewart, former Chicago Cubs outfielder and Wellstar patient.
 “You can definitely take it from me—someone who was fearful of the process—that if I can do it, you can do it.”

 Make smart prostate plays: Depending on personal factors, this may also be the time to start conversations with your doctor about your family history with prostate cancer, and whether screening with a simple prostate-specific antigen (PSA) blood test is right for you.
 Men at higher risk for prostate cancer may need to start their screening in their 40s.
 If you’re not at high risk, you can discuss whether screening is right for you in your 50s.
-According to the American Cancer Society, Black men have nearly twice the risk of dying from prostate cancer than white men.
+According to the American Cancer Society, Black men have more than twice the risk of dying from prostate cancer than white men.
 This is an important reason for Black men to proactively discuss screening for prostate cancer with their physician.

 Regular screenings can help identify if you might have prostate cancer, and if it may cause harm if left untreated.
-Schedule an appointment with your primary care provider or urologist.
+Schedule an appointment with your primary care clinician or urologist.
 Or if you’re at higher risk, contact the Wellstar Prostate Health Program for a personalized approach.

 Your 50s, 60s & 70s: Staying in the game